Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

    * Elapsed walltime: the bar indicates the elapsed walltime consumed by the job.
 It also shows the remaining walltime.
 The walltime is adjusted accordingly to the CPU speed.
    * Memory usage: the bar indicates the current memory usage of the job.
    * Max memory usage: the bar indicates the peak memory usage of the job.

+#.
+Check the epilogue information at the end of the job output stream

+    For batch jobs, the epilogue script also writes the accounting information to :ref:`the job's output stream <slurm-job-output-stream>`.
+One could also take it as a reference to determine the amount of resources needed for the computation.